RsyncProject/rsync/INSTALL.md

 ## Package summary

-To sum up, here are some package install commands for various OSes:
+To help you get the libraries installed, here are some package install commands for various OSes.
+The commands are split up to correspond with the above items, but feel free to combine the package names into a single install, if you like.

  -  For Debian and Ubuntu (Debian Buster users may want to briefly(?) enable buster-backports to update zstd from 1.3 to 1.4):